Types of False Teeth: Find Your Perfect Smile

 Every patient’s journey is unique, but the path generally begins with a comprehensive dental exam and a CT scan to assess your oral health.
 We’ll take precise molds and measurements of your mouth to design teeth that fit you perfectly.
 Depending on your needs, this initial phase might include preparing your mouth for the new restorations, which could involve removing damaged teeth.
 The timeline for receiving your final smile varies based on the solution you choose, whether it’s a single implant or a full set of All-on-4 dental implants.
 We’ll map out every step during your consultation so you know exactly what to expect and feel confident moving forward.

-Ensuring Your Comfort with Sedation Options
+Staying Comfortable: Your Sedation Options

 Feeling anxious about dental procedures is completely normal, but your comfort is our top priority.
 We believe that restoring your smile should be a positive and stress-free experience.
 That’s why we take the time to thoroughly explain your procedure and discuss all available dental implant sedation options with you.
 From local anesthesia to deeper levels of sedation, we can tailor an approach that helps you feel completely relaxed and at ease throughout your treatment.
 Our entire team is here to support you, ensuring you feel assured and comfortable from the moment you walk through our doors.
 Your peace of mind is just as important as the final result.